-Wako has a neighborhood feel, but local cred only goes so far - Inner Richmond neighbors get turned away along with everyone else, because the 20-seat restaurant is very small.
+Wako has a neighborhood feel, but make a reservation or prepare to be turned away, because the 20-seat restaurant is very small.
 Seriously, it’s no bigger than a San Francisco living room - not even the one you converted to another bedroom.

 Bluefin Tuna from Spain and Nagasake Butterfish - both raw cuts are insanely tender.
 And don’t skimp on the house soy sauce.